AnoushkaBaidya/Visual-Sensor-Fusion/README.md

-* 2D Bboxes from LiDAR are associated with YOLO 2D Bboxes using [Hungarian](https://en.wikipedia.org/wiki/Hungarian_algorithm) Algorithm
+* 2D Bboxes from LiDAR are associated with YOLO 2D Bboxes using [Hungarian](https://en.wikipedia.org/wiki/Hungarian_algorithm) Algorithm.
-* Green Bounding Boxes are detected by YOlO whereas Blue Bounding Boxes are calculated using LiDAR points
+* Green Bounding Boxes are detected by YOLO whereas Blue Bounding Boxes are calculated using LiDAR points.
-* YOLO missed 1 vehicle, whereas 2 vehicles are missed by LiDAR, one of which is half out of frame, at the bottom right side
+* YOLO missed 1 vehicle, whereas 2 vehicles are missed by LiDAR, one of which is half out of frame, at the bottom right side.

 ## File Structure
     .